-Chuck E. Cheese Debuts All New Monster Menu Items, Nighttime Kids Dance & Costume Party And More For 2nd Annual Boo-tacular, The Nation's Largest Family Halloween Event
+Chuck E. Cheese debuts all new Monster Menu items, Nighttime Kids Dance & Costume Party and more for 2nd Annual Boo-tacular, the Nation's largest Family Halloween Event

 - Hand sanitizing stations will be accessible throughout the play and dining areas.

-- Games, restrooms, and dining rooms will be sanitized on a regular basis.
+- Games, restrooms, and dining rooms will be sanitized a regular basis.

 - No touch payment, including Apple Pay, Samsung Pay and cards with the capability will be accepted, as well as a touchless experience with new E-tickets loaded directly on guests' play band or card.